microsoft/cpp_client_telemetry/CONTRIBUTING.md

 Please do not fork.
 Our CI is setup to accept PRs only from the main *microsoft/cpp_client_telemetry* repo.

-To create a new PR, clone the upstream repo:
+To create a new PR, clone the repo:

 ```sh
 $ git clone --recurse-submodules https://github.com/microsoft/cpp_client_telemetry.git
 ```

-Check out a new branch, make modifications and push the branch on the main repository:
+Check out a new branch, make modifications and push the branch:

 ```sh
 $ git checkout -b ${USERNAME}/feature_branch_name